IceeMC/scms/README.md

 | rendered | The *rendered* HTML for the article |
 | markdown | A number; 0 means that the article is raw HTML, 1 means it uses markdown |
 * `htmltitle` - The title of the scms

+### serving static files
+You can place any file in the `src/static` folder to have it display on the website.
+For example, if you put `about.html` in the static folder, it will show as `<domain>/about.html` on your website.

 ## Setup
 To set this up, follow these simple steps: